Chocolandes/ChocolandesBACK/README.md

 # ChocolandesBACK
+In this repository you can find the codes that allow you to build the application  that controls and are suposed to be uploaded in the microcontrollers of an electronic device that has the ability to measure mass, dispense a liquid, mix the liquid with a stepper motor and measure the temperature of the liquid, all synchronously and continous.
-## Integrantes:
+## Authors:
 * Guerrero Rios Sebastian
 * Guayacan Mesa Sebastian
 * Ramirez Cepeda Yaisa Catalina
 * Reyes Corredor Juan Camilo

-## Materiales utilizados
+## Material's list:
+### In this project we use two ESP32 microcontrollers.
+One is dedicated to the stepper motor movement (ESP-MOT) and the other is in charge of all the other functionalities (ESP-MAIN).
 ### L293D
-Driver para 2 motores DC
+Dual DC motor driver

-* In1: Pin9 Arduino
+* In1: D33 ESP-MAIN
-* In2: Pin10 Arduino
+* In2: D32 ESP-MAIN
-* Out1: Cable rojo motobomba
+* Out1: Red wire motor pump
-* Out2: Cable negro motobomba
+* Out2: Black wire motor pump
 * En1: 5V
 * VCC: 5V
 * Vss: 12V
 * Pin 4 y 5: GND

 ### HX711
-Conversor ACDC para celda de carga
+Load cell ADC converter

 * E+: Red
 * E-: Black
 * A+: Withe
 * A-: Green
-* Dt: Pin A1 arduino
+* Dt: D26 ESP-MAIN
-* Sck: Pin A0 arduino
+* Sck: D27 ESP-MAIN
 * Vcc: 5V

 ### A4988
-Driver para motor paso a paso
+Stepper motor driver
-* Dir: Pin 5 arduino
+* Dir: D19  ESP-MOT
-* Step: Pin 4 arduino
+* Step: D18  ESP-MOT
+* Enable: D5  ESP-MOT
 * Vdd: 5V
-* Reset y Sleep van conectados entre si
+* Reset & Sleep Are connected between them
 * 2B: Black
 * 2A: Green
 * 1A: Blue
 * 1B: Red
-* Vmot: Alimentación motor (15V)
+* Vmot: External power (12V)

 ### NEMA 17HS4401s
-Motor paso a paso con resolución de 1.8°
+Stepper motor with 1.8° resolution
 * Black: 2B
 * Green: 2A
 * Blue: 1A
 * Red: 1B
+### HC020P
+* Vdd: 5V
+* Data: D34 ESP-MOT

-### Bomba de agua
+### DS18B20
+* Vdd: 5V
+* Data: D13 ESP-MAIN
+### Motor Pump
-*Red: Out1 L293D
+* Red: Out1 L293D
 * Black: Out2 L293D
-### Celda de carga
+### Load Cell
 * Red: E+
 * Black: E-
 * Withe: A+
 * Green: A-

-### Arduino Uno
+### ESP-MAIN
-* Pin9 Arduino: In1 L293D
+* D33: In1 L293D
-* Pin10 Arduino: In2 L293D
+* D32: In2 L293D
-* Pin 5 arduino: Dir A4988
-* Pin 4 arduino: Step A4988
-* Pin A1 arduino: Dt HX711
+* D26: Dt HX711
-* Pin A0 arduino: Sck HX711
+* D27: Sck HX711

-## Códigos presentes en el repo:
+* D13: Data DS18B20
+### ESP-MOT
+* D5: Enable A4988
+* D19: DIR A4988
+* D18: STEP A4988
+* D34: Data HC020P

+## Repository's codes:
 * Balanza_Bomba:
 Por medio de la consola le pide al usuario que indique la cantidad de masa que desea al final de la mezcla, incluyendo soluto y solvente.
 Aún no es del todo preciso.
 Al terminar de dispensar el líquido se activa una funci
 * motor_paso_paso: